Veinar/envcloak/examples/cli/README.md

 ```

 **Description:** Decrypts `.env.enc` back to `.env`.
 Ensure the `key-file` used matches the one from the encryption step.
+> ⚠️  Has additional `--force` flag to allow overwriting of decrypted files.

 ### Rotating Keys